By Martin Alva

 Ashes-to-ashes dust-to-dust; as cars are made from steel, they will rust.
 While we hope that the Anglicans won’t chastise us for the little addition we made to their funeral passage, we hope to talk about one of the most painful deaths that a classic can have, rust.
 Rust does to a car what cancer does to humans.
-Hence it is important to be aware of ways you can prevent it.
+Hence it is important to be aware of ways you can Prevent Rusting of classic car.

 Here are some pointers you can keep in mind